Pure (British TV series): Reception

 Pure received generally positive reviews and was praised for its frank treatment of mental health issues and sexuality.
+On review aggregator Rotten Tomatoes, the series holds an approval rating of 80% based on 20 reviews.
+The website's critical consensus reads:

 It was described as "a masterly comedy about sex and mental health" by the Guardian.
 The NME gave the show 4/5 and described it as "an essential comedy that peels away the stigma of mental health", and described it as "one of 2019's standout shows so far".
 The Daily Telegraph called the show "an excruciating success".

-On review aggregator Rotten Tomatoes, the series holds an approval rating of 80% based on 20 reviews.
-The website's critical consensus reads, "Pure compassionately explore(s) the complications of compulsion, shame, and struggling to make sense of oneself."
+According to The Guardian, people with purely obsessional OCD generally praised the show's relatability, but felt that Marnie's condition was not treated with the appropriate level of gravity.